 If you can do this, you won’t need to hire an expensive reputation management company to attempt to remove or hide bad reviews.

-Customer experience surveying allows you to consistently monitor customer sentiment and identify problems customers are having so you can proactively respond.
+Customer experience surveying allows you to consistently monitor customer sentiment and identify problems customers are having so you can proactively respond using our experience management software.

 In the process, you might uncover issues that entire customer segments are experiencing.
 Fix those customer experience issues and every customer benefits, leading to more positive reviews and testimonials from customers that may not have otherwise spoken up.